Miscellaneous MTA Common Questions for Manufacturers

 4. Who should have the MTA ‘master’ account for e-filing the manufacturing returns?

-5. Do I need to set up a separate MTA account for each separate entity that files an M-P or M-R Form?
-Does each separate LLC under the same owner that files its own M-R Form need a separate MTA account?
+5. Do I need to set up a separate MTA account for each separate entity that files M-R form?
+Does each separate LLC under the same owner that files its own M-R form need a separate MTA account?

 7. I have a new location for my property.
 How do I report the new location?